acadTags/Rare-disease-identification/README.md

 ## Pipeline

 ### Data and models
 The data files and BERT models are placed according to the structure below.
-The SemEHR outputs for MIMIC-III discharge summaries (`mimic-semehr-smp-outputs\outputs`) and MIMIC-III radilogy reports (`mimic-rad-semehr-outputs\outputs`) were obtained by running SemEHR.
+The SemEHR outputs for MIMIC-III discharge summaries (`mimic-semehr-smp-outputs\outputs`) and MIMIC-III radiology reports (`mimic-rad-semehr-outputs\outputs`) were obtained by running SemEHR.

 ```
 └───bert-models